Benefits of Sex After 50

 At the cultural level:

 - Attitudes towards sexual behavior vary dramatically among people of different cultural backgrounds.
 Europeans may be more likely than Americans, with our emphasis on the attractiveness of youth, to appreciate the pleasures of physical intimacy as integral to living a good life.
 If there is a secret to aging well, Frenchwomen must know it.

 - Being consistent within one’s cultural view of aging can bring a sense of coherence to one’s identity.
-Sense of coherence is associated with health and longevity.
-At the same time, feeling rejection of a part of the self within one’s culture based on an external characteristic like gender or number of years lived in this world — i.e., sexism or ageism — can create conflict and leave one feeling diminished.
+A sense of coherence is associated with health and longevity.
+At the same time, feeling the rejection of a part of the self within one’s culture based on an external characteristic like gender or number of years lived in this world—sexism or ageism—can create conflict and leave one feeling diminished.
 This has negative health consequences.